microsoft/Kusto-Query-Language/doc/hashfunction.md

 hash(datetime("2015-01-01"))    // 1380966698541616202
 ```

-You can use the `hash()` function for sampling data if the values in one of its columns are uniformly distributed.
+You can use the `hash()` function for sampling data if the values in one of its columns is uniformly distributed.
 In the following example, *StartTime* values are uniformly distributed and the function is used to run a query on 10% of the data.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto